aidanvoidout/aidanvoidout.github.io/_writeups/sentinel_ctfs.md

 next i attempted ssti using the jinja2 payload `jinja2{{7*7}}` but the input was again, simply reflected

-i then did some googling and found the payload `{{<%[%'"}}%\.` on https://www.imperva.com/learn/application-security/server-side-template-injection-ssti/, which managed to throw an error, 'Error: Could not find matching close tag for "<%".'
+i then did some googling and found the payload `text {{<%[%'"}}%\.` on https://www.imperva.com/learn/application-security/server-side-template-injection-ssti/, which managed to throw an error, 'Error: Could not find matching close tag for "<%".'

 bingo. according to chatgpt this error comes from EJS (embedded javascript)